adityaravi9034/adityaravi9034/README.md

 <div align="center">

-I'm actively applying to **PhD programs for Fall 2026** in Machine Learning, Computational Biology, and AI for Healthcare.
+I'm actively looking to work in Machine Learning, Computational Biology, and AI for Healthcare.

-Open to discussing research collaborations, PhD opportunities, and innovative applications of ML in biology and medicine.
+Open to discussing research collaborations, opportunities, and innovative applications of ML in biology and medicine.

 **Email:** [adityaravu@gmail.com](mailto:adityaravu@gmail.com)
 **LinkedIn:** [linkedin.com/in/aditya-ravi-a3aab11b6](https://linkedin.com/in/aditya-ravi-a3aab11b6)